PJLab-ADG/neuralsim/docs/methods/neus_in_minutes.md

 - Stable training within 10 minutes without necessarily needing mask
 - Worried about your camera pose accuracy ?
 We can refine them !
 - Worried about your footage quality & consistency ?
 We have in the wild image embeddings !
+- Worried about geometric distortions like depressions or bulges (凹坑或鼓包) ?
+We opt to use monocular normal priors !
 - Object-centric, indoor or outdoors ?
 We can cover them all !

 ## Object-centric datasets